 Yes, there are failures and ones not happy with - quite a few in fact.
 When this happens, all is not lost as those not able to be 'saved' can be wiped off and when paint is dry, another over top.
 Wiping a painting off at first was quite disheartening.
 However, after becoming used to painting outside on location, understood this is sometimes part of the process.

-As mentioned in Wikipedia, French impressionist painters such as Claude Monet, Camille Pissarro, and Pierre-Auguste Renoir advocated plein air painting, and much of their work was done outdoors in the diffuse light of a large white umbrella.
-Mine is smaller and much easier to transport.
+As mentioned in Wikipedia, French impressionist painters such as Claude Monet, Camille Pissarro, and Pierre-Auguste Renoir advocated plein air painting, and much of their work was done outdoors in the diffuse light under a large white umbrella.

 A plein air group has been set up in Auckland.
 If you would like to paint out and about with others, more information may be found at PAPNZ